jsa-aerial/DMM/design-notes/Early-2017/sampling-formalism.md

 # Sampling formalism

-This is a design skecth for future work.
+This is a design sketch for future work.

 Vector space of recurrent maps is sufficiently flexible to extend it with various constructions.
 The reserved key `:number` allows to